 Open Houses & Information Sessions

-We provide opportunities for Clintonville families to meet other parents and Pathway teachers and principals in a casual setting.
+We provide opportunities for pathway families to meet other parents, as well as teachers and principals in casual settings.
 Our open houses allow parents to mingle, learn about what’s happening in the schools, and share information while fostering a sense of community.
-We hold information sessions at local preschools for young parents and at Ohio State for faculty and staff who want to learn more about Clintonville schools.
-We also have a presence in the community, with a table at the Clintonville Farmer’s Market once a season.
+We hold information sessions at local preschools for young parents who want to learn more about pathway schools.
+We also have a presence in the community, with tables at community events, such as the Clintonville Farmer’s Market and the Clintonville 5k.

-These events allow Pathway children to connect with their future classmates before school even begins.
-Kindergarten playdates, now in their third successful year, allow the little ones time to play and enjoy a popsicle, while parents meet their neighbors, teachers and school administrators.
-Beginning in 2014, incoming Dominion students enjoyed an evening picnic with food trucks while meeting their classmates, teachers and staff.
+This event helps pathway children connect with their future classmates before school even begins.
+Kindergarten playdates allow the little ones time to play and enjoy a popsicle, while parents meet their neighbors, teachers and school administrators.

 Community Fundraising for Pathway Schools